LaRoomy/CnC-Suite/README.md

 - History box to show the history of edited files
 - Serial transmission functionality to send/receive files over a serial interface

-The application is a Windows-Application and is primary written in C++.
+The application is a Windows-Application and is primarily written in C++.
 Supported OS-Versions are Windows 7/10/11.
 This project includes the source for the executable and NSI scripts to generate an installer with NSIS.

 ToDo: Add link to website where to download the installers!
 And how to use!?